Vincent van Gogh - Oleanders (1888) - Paper Poster N200

 8. Interesting Facts

-2. The book depicted in the painting is Émile Zola’s La Joie de vivre, and Van Gogh carefully painted the title and author’s name on the cover.
+2. The yellow book is Émile Zola’s La Joie de vivre, painted with visible lettering.

-6. The vase used in the painting is a piece of majolica pottery, similar to vessels Van Gogh used in other Arles still lifes.
+6. The vase is majolica pottery, similar to others used in Arles still lifes.

-8. A second version of Oleanders existed but was lost during World War II and has not been recovered.
+7. A second version of Oleanders existed but was lost during World War II.

 9. Conclusion